Longstreet: The Confederate General Who Defied the South by Elizabeth Varon

 Longstreet: The Confederate General Who Defied the South by Elizabeth Varon published by Simon & Schuster (2023)

-Back in the 1960s when I first started reading about the Civil War the popular histories of the military conflict, while not entirely in the hands of the purveyors of the Lost Cause, were heavily influenced by the image of James Longstreet, Robert E. Lee’s “Old Warhorse,” that had been created by Confederate generals long after the war had ended.
+Back in the 1960s when I first started reading about the Civil War, the popular histories of the military conflict, while not entirely in the hands of the purveyors of the Lost Cause, were heavily influenced by the image of James Longstreet, Robert E. Lee’s “Old Warhorse,” that had been created by Confederate generals long after the war had ended.
 Men like Jubal Early and Moxley Sorrel used the period after Lee’s death in 1870 to both deify Lee and demonize Longstreet.

-Having read Civil War primary sources even as a high school student, I knew that the Confederate official reports did not back up this vilification and I was interested when a new look at Longstreet that began with the novel Killer Angels by Michael Sharra and the call for a reexamination of Lee’s life by Thomas Connelly The Marble Man: Robert E. Lee and His Image in American Society.
+Having read Civil War primary sources even as a high school student, I knew that the Confederate official reports did not back up this vilification and I was interested when a new look at Longstreet that began with the novel Killer Angels by Michael Sharra and the call for a reexamination of Lee’s life by Thomas Connelly in The Marble Man: Robert E. Lee and His Image in American Society.
 Since then I have read most new works on James Longstreet.
 These include studies by William Garrett Piston, Jeffrey Wert, Cory Pfarr and a number of modern retellings of Longstreet’s leadership at different battles.
 All questioned the ossified views of those who tried to place full responsibility for the Confederate failure on Longstreet.

 I also began reading about the particular focus of the originators of the Lost Cause explanation of the course of the Civil War and why they focused on James Longstreet.
 While I understood the goals of the Southern Historical Society and the United Confederate Veterans in assigning blame to someone other than General Lee for Confederate defeat, I was not quite sure why it had to be Longstreet.
 Sure, I knew that Longstreet had been a Republican after the war, and he had married a Catholic, but this was not a full explanation of the hatred that I saw in most Lost Cause histories which were common until the 1950s, and got a second life in the works of Shelby Foote.
-There were other post-war Southern Republicans that did not get so much fury and Longstreet’s marriage was in his old age, long after he was an object of vilification.
+There were other post-war Southern Republicans that did not get so much fury and Longstreet’s marriage was in his old age, long after he became an object of vilification.

 Elizabeth Varon’s new book, Longstreet: The Confederate General Who Defied the South, is an excellent examination of Longstreet’s passing into the historiography of the Lost Cause as a villain so vile that he pretended to devotion to Lee while at the same time betraying Lee’s cause.